juyaolongpaul/harmonic_analysis/README.md

---source (-s)   |'rule_Maxmel' and many other analytical styles you can specify!   |The kind of data you want to use --num_of_hidden_layer (-l)   |3, usually ranging from 2-5   |The number of hiddel layers (not effective in 'SVM') --num_of_hidden_node (-n)   |300, usually ranging from 100-500  |The number of hidden nodes (not effective in 'SVM') --model (-m)   |'DNN', 'SVM', 'LSTM', 'BLSTM' also available  |The types of models you can use --pitch (-p)   |'pitch_class', 'pitch_class_4_voices' also available   |The kind of pitch you want to use as features. `pitch_class` means using 12-d pitch class for each sonority; 'pitch_class_4_voices' means using 12-d pitch class for each of the 4 voices
+--source (-s)   |'rule_Maxmel' and many other analytical styles you can specify!   |The kind of data you want to use --num_of_hidden_layer (-l)   |3, usually ranging from 2-5   |The number of hiddel layers (not effective in 'SVM') --num_of_hidden_node (-n)   |300, usually ranging from 100-500  |The number of hidden nodes (not effective in 'SVM') --model (-m)   |'DNN', 'SVM', 'LSTM' and 'BLSTM' also available  |The types of models you can use --pitch (-p)   |'pitch_class', 'pitch_class_4_voices' also available   |The kind of pitch you want to use as features. `pitch_class` means using 12-d pitch class for each sonority; 'pitch_class_4_voices' means using 12-d pitch class for each of the 4 voices
 --window (-w)  |1, usually ranging from 0-5|The static window you can add as context for `DNN` or `SVM` model (not effective in 'LSTM' and 'BLSTM' since they can get the contextual information by specifying the `timestep`)
---output (-o)   |'NCT', 'NCT_pitch_class', 'CL'|'NCT' means using 4-d output vector specifying which voice contains Non-chord-tones (NCTs), used with 'pitch_class_4_voices'; 'NCT_pitch_class' means using 12-d output vector specifying which pitch classes contain NCTs, used with 'pitch_class';  'CL' means training the model to predict chord directly, skipping NCT identification step.
+--output (-o)   |'NCT', 'NCT_pitch_class' and 'CL' also available|'NCT' means using 4-d output vector specifying which voice contains Non-chord-tones (NCTs), used with 'pitch_class_4_voices'; 'NCT_pitch_class' means using 12-d output vector specifying which pitch classes contain NCTs, used with 'pitch_class';  'CL' means training the model to predict chord directly, skipping NCT identification step.
---input (-i)   |'3meter', 'barebone', '2meter', 'NewOnset' available   | Specify what input features, besides pitch, you are using.
+--input (-i)   |'3meter', 'barebone', '2meter' and 'NewOnset' also available   | Specify what input features, besides pitch, you are using.
 You can use meter features: '2meter' means you are using on/off beat feature; '3meter' means you are using 'strong beat, on/off beat' feature; 'NewOnset' means whether the current slice has a real attack or not across all the pitch classes/voices.
 If used with 'pitch_class', it will add another 12-d vector in the input specifying which pitch classes are the real attacks; if used with 'pitch_class_4_voices', it will add another 4-d vector in the input specifying which voices have the real attacks
 --timestep (-time)   |2, usually ranging from 2-5|`timestep` is the parameter used in `LSTM` and `BLSTM` to provide contextual information.
 2 means LSTM will look at a slice before the current one as context; for BLSTM, it means the model will look a slice before and after the current one as context
---predict (-pre)   |'Y', 'N' available|Specify whether you want to predict and output the resultd in musicXML
+--predict (-pre)   |'Y', 'N' also available|Specify whether you want to predict and output the resultd in musicXML
 ### Usage example
 * Use DNN with 3 layers and 300 nodes each layer; 12-d pitch class, 3-d meter and the sign of real/fake attacks as input feature, output as 12-d pitch class vector indicating which pitch class is NCT, using a contextual window size of 1; use the annotation of maximally melodic and predict the results and output into musicXML file: `python main.py -l 3 -n 300 -m 'DNN' -w 1 -o 'NCT_pitch_class' -p 'pitch_class' -i '3meter_NewOnset -pre 'Y' -time 0`.
 * Use BLSTM with the same configuration above.
 Only one thing to notice is that the window size needs to set as 0 and specify timestep instead: `python main.py -l 3 -n 300 -m 'BLSTM' -w 0 -o 'NCT_pitch_class' -p 'pitch_class' -i '3meter_NewOnset -pre 'Y' -time 2`
 * Use DNN with the same configuration, but conduct harmonic analysis directly by skipping the identification of NCTs: 'python main.py -l 3 -n 300 -m 'DNN' -w 1 -o 'CL' -p 'pitch_class' -i '3meter_NewOnset -pre 'Y' -time 0'
-### Example of the Model's Architecture
+## Example of the Model's Architecture
 For input and output encoding, I use the one-hot encoding method.
-Using 12-d pitch class, 2 meter features to indicate the current slice being on/off beat and the window size 1 to add the previous slice and the following slice as input features as well as 12-d pitch class for output indicating which pitch classes are NCTs, the resulting of the model's architecture looks like this:
+Using 12-d pitch class, 2 meter features to indicate the current slice (highlighted in the solid line) being on/off beat and the window size 1 to add the previous slice and the following slice (highlighted in the dashed line) as input features as well as 12-d pitch class for output indicating which pitch classes are NCTs, the resulting of the model's architecture looks like this:
 ![image](https://user-images.githubusercontent.com/9313094/50612164-081daa80-0ea7-11e9-85d1-b46246f7ae5f.png)
 Other experimental settings are shown here:
 ![image](https://user-images.githubusercontent.com/9313094/50612318-91cd7800-0ea7-11e9-84ba-f1dc5fd6bb9b.png)